-REFERENCE ✓
+REFERENCE 1

-ELIGIBILITY - Establish and record RE service · · · ·
+ELIGIBILITY - Establish and record RE service •

 details on the Form A. Ensure that the Service

 verified box is completed, if applying for service

 record, include copy of VOS request to APC

 Glasgow.

 INCOME - All household income (including

 contributing adults residing at the premises

 should be completed on the Form A net (i.e.

 after deduction of income tax/National Insurance

 contributions) All figures should be shown as

 weekly and converted to £ sterling if in overseas

 currency (including € EURO)

 PROOF OF INCOME - For example, copies of

-DWP benefits or similar, letters, payslips or one
+DWP benefits or similar, letters, payslips or

-month's recent bank statements.
+three month's recent bank statements.

 HIGH EXPENDITURE - if any individual items

 of weekly expenditure are high, this should be

-explained in the application narrative

-APPLICATION NARRATIVE - Caseworker
+explained in the application narrative APPLICATION NARRATIVE - Caseworker

 report

 Should provide a full application narrative

 (factual not anecdotal or with personal

 judgements)

 QUOTES - Two quotes for each item or items

 requested should be obtained. (to be aligned

-with application narrative)
+with application narrative) Three quotes are

+required for requests over £10,000.
 PROPERTY ADAPTATIONS - has application

 been made to the local authority for a Disabled

 Facilities Grant (DFG)/Local Improvement Grant

 (Scotland)

 OT ASSESSMENT - An OT (Occupational

 Therapist) should have visited and made

 recommendations for property adaptations

 and/or mobility equipment such as riser recliner

-chairs, wheelchairs, mobility vehicles, stairlifts)
+chairs, wheelchairs, mobility vehicles, stair lifts)

 FUNERAL EXPENSES - Has a Funeral Grant

-been applied for either through DWP (England &
+been applied for either through DWP (England & Wolce) or Dont, for Communities (NI) and a

 Wales) or Dept. for Communities (NI) and a

-copy of the response and funeral directors

-invoice forwarded with the application?
+copy of the response and funeral directors invoice forwarded with the application?
+The

+death certificate should be attached to the case.
 PRIORITY DEBT (Rent/Utility/Council Tax

 arrears) - Documentary evidence of debt

-detailing amounts outstanding/court action dates

-etc. If there is substantial debt, then a copy of a
+detailing amounts outstanding/court action dates etc. If there is substantial debt, then a copy of a

 specialist debt advice report should be included.

 RENT/DEPOSIT/BOND - Documentary

-evidence from the landlord; ideally a tenancy
+evidence from the landlord; ideally a tenancy agreement.

-agreement.
 Is the property financially

 sustainable?

 CARE HOME FEES - a copy of the

 beneficiary's financial assessment, documentary

 evidence from the local authority regarding their

 contribution to the fees and evidence from the

 care home of the placement cost.